geopython/pywps/docs/development.rst

 <https://github.com/blog/1506-closing-issues-via-pull-requests>`_ for
 the details.

-The members of the PyWPS PSC are then notified if your pull request.
+The members of the PyWPS PSC are then notified of your pull request.
 They review your contribution and hopefully accept merging it to the code base.